 - Art: Doris Kinnear (1958-1987), Andy Tew (1988-2000)

-While a few girl comics had generalised names like School Friend or Spellbound, the most common thing for the titles was to be named after girls, i.e. Bunty, Judy, Tracy, Emma etc. Bunty isn’t the most popular girls name, you are far more likely to meet a Judy or even a Misty than a Bunty, so I think the name is more likely to bring up memories of the comic than a person.
+While a few girl comics had generalised names like School Friend or Spellbound, the most common thing for the titles was to be named after girls, i.e. Bunty, Judy, Tracy, Emma etc. Bunty isn’t the most common girls name, particularly these days, so I think the name is more likely to bring up memories of the comic than a person.
 Bunty was represented by a girl of the same name in the comic.
 For the majority of the Bunty publication she was the first thing you saw on the covers, but even after revamps, she still survived by moving inside the issue.

 By Issue 3 the cover was dedicated to a Bunty comic strip.
 It was usually laid out with three small panels and one big panel for the pay off.
 There was no word balloons instead the story was told in short rhymes.
 Sometimes competitions or advertised free gifts would take over the front cover but otherwise this format stayed for over 1500 issues, after which the cover had pictures depicting stories inside the comic instead.

 Bunty started off as young girl with long blonde hair in plaits, later her image was updated, she seemed to look older and has a new shorter haircut.
 The other regular characters were her two parents, who would often be exasperated with her.
 Sometimes friends would pop up but mostly just as when it was convenient to the plot.

 When the covers started to portray stories from inside the book.
 Bunty was moved to the back cover, although sometimes if an advertisement or Design a Fashion was on the back cover the strip was inside.
 The strip was named Life With Bunty.
 Her hair was short and curly and now it was a longer strip more of a story and more dialogue with word balloons, no more ryhming captions.
 It was still wrote as a humour strip.